Amid Durga puja fervour all eyes on Amit Shah's seminar on NRC today

 All eyes are on Shah's seminar on the contentious NRC and Citizenship (Amendment) Bill.
 Shah, who is also the BJP president, will visit the city today and inaugurate a community Durga Puja besides addressing the seminar.

-This will be Shah's first visit to West Bengal since he assumed the office of the Union home minister earlier this year.
+This will be Shah's first visit to Bengal after he took the oath for the office of the Union home minister earlier this year.

-The seminar assumes importance as it is being held at a time when there have been 11 deaths in the state allegedly due to panic over the implementation of NRC in West Bengal.
+All eyes are on the seminar, as it is being held following the Assam NRC and the news of NRC that has surrounded entire WB int panic.
+There have been eleven deaths in the state allegedly due to panic over the implementation of NRC in Bengal.

-Hundreds of people are seen lining up at government and municipal offices in the city and across the state to collect their birth certificates and necessary documents to be in readiness should NRC be implemented in the state.
+One can see people queuing at government and municipal offices in the city and across the state to collect their birth certificates and necessary documents to be in readiness should NRC be implemented in the state.

-Shah had repeatedly said that the NRC exercise will be conducted across the country and Mamata Banerjee-headed TMC government in West Bengal had avowed that the NRC exercise will not be allowed in the state.
+Earlier, Shah had repeatedly said that the NRC exercise will be conducted across the country and Mamata Banerjee-led TMC government in West Bengal had avowed that the NRC exercise will not be allowed in the state.

 Ex Bidhannagar Mayor and TMC MLA Sabyasachi Dutta likely to join BJP on Tuesday